Coatings for turbine blades

 Coatings

 Typical coatings for high-temperature applications involve an oxidation resistant coating and a thermal barrier coating (TBC).
-The oxidation resistant coating is also called bond coat because it provides a layer on which the ceramic TBC can adhere.
+The oxidation resistant coating is also called a bond coat because it provides a layer on which the ceramic TBC can adhere.

-In many papers, TBC is used to refer to the ensemble bond-coat+TBC, in the following, I will use TBC only to refer to the ceramic thermal barrier.
+In many papers, TBC is used to refer to the ensemble bond coat + TBC; in the following, I will use TBC only to refer to the ceramic thermal barrier.

 Schematic overview of a blade coating

 Illustration of a typical coating system in a high-pressure turbine blade.
-Clockwise, a TBC coated high-pressure turbine blade, view from top showing the cooling systems (image courtesy Michael Cervenka, Rolls-Royce Plc), and schematic profile temperature, note the drop of temperature close to the blade surface due to the presence of a thin cooling air film (SEM picture courtesy M. Pusch).
+Clockwise, a TBC coated high-pressure turbine blade, view from top showing the cooling systems (image courtesy Rolls-Royce Plc), and schematic profile temperature, note the drop of temperature close to the blade surface due to the presence of a thin cooling air film (SEM picture courtesy M. Pusch).

 Note: the following will make extensive use of these abbreviations: